 Ace Ventura: Pet Detective (1994) HIT

-Eye-catching, illustrative, colourful; this card is a bold and accurate representation of Mr Ventura’s services.
-Contact details are absent from the front-facing of the card, so we have to hope they’re featured on the reverse.
+Eye-catching, illustrative, and colourful; this card is a bold and accurate representation of Mr Ventura’s services.
+Contact details are absent from the front facing of the card, so we have to hope they’re featured on the reverse.
 Beyond a banging Business Card, though, Ace Ventura hasn’t aged well.
 Many of those involved in the making of the film have since expressed regret at its portrayal of transgender people.

 The Social Network (2010) MISS

 It’s good to know that even the king of online networking knows the value of a Business Card.
 Such a shame he couldn’t keep it classy.
-Sadly, the ‘joke’ on the card, which the real life Mark Zuckerberg once carried, pretty much confirms what you already suspected about the Facebook founder’s sense of humour and social skills.
+Sadly, the ‘joke’ on the card, which the real-life Mark Zuckerberg once carried, pretty much confirms what you already suspected about the Facebook founder’s sense of humour and social skills.

 Bedazzled (2000) HIT